 Dental implants are small screws or posts that replace the root of a missing tooth.
 They are typically made of titanium, which is a highly durable, biocompatible material that naturally fuses with existing bone.
 The implant is precisely inserted into the jaw, where new bone molds around it to form a strong foundation for replacement teeth.
 Once the implant is secured, a connector called an abutment is placed on top and sticks out through the gum.
 This is what the dentist will attach the new crown to in order to complete the restoration process.

 Benefits of Dental Implants

-While every patient is different, the benefits that dental implants provide to the Greenville community often make them a more desirable choice than other tooth replacement options.
+While every patient is different, the benefits that dental implants provide often makes them a more desirable choice than other tooth replacement options.

 - Dental implants are designed to be a long-lasting option, typically outperforming bridges and dentures, which must be replaced every few years.

 - Dental implants do not negatively affect the integrity or health of adjacent teeth because they do not rely on them for support.

 - Dental implants act as a replacement tooth root that stimulates the jaw and prevents bone loss.

 - Dental implants are custom-made to fit precisely between existing teeth and will not slip out of place or leave gaps.